 For more information about video streaming, please download our video streaming FAQ.

 If you have further questions, please contact the Phuntsok Choling Events Coordinator.

 If you need assistance with rides and housing, please contact the Hospitality Coordinator: email@example.com.

-All program participants are warmly welcome to attend the sangha social, a celebration dinner.
+All program participants are warmly welcome to attend the sangha social, a celebration dinner, on July 19th.